 She began from the material plastic.
 The Plastic Society series questioned contemporary society's surface beauty and the emptiness behind it; that inquiry extended to problems of light, memory, and representation.

-Her SAF contributions Representation of Memory and Representation After Light — both 53×65.5 cm acrylic paintings — render, with fine attention, how desolate memory-afterimages transform when they meet light.
+Her SAF contributions Symbol of Memory and Symbol After Light — both 53×65.5 cm acrylic paintings — render, with fine attention, how desolate memory-afterimages transform when they meet light.
 The works align with her recent solo theme Light-Marks_Repetition.
 Her gaze, exploring the gap between surface and interior, real and image, stays consistent while speaking in new forms each time.

 SAF